Skip to main content

 • Do not include Boolean operators (AND/OR) when passing a single value.
 Keep values minimal and clear.

-Placement of Row-Level Security Code
+Placement of Record-Level Security Code

-Row-level security values are sensitive.
+Record-Level Security values are sensitive.
 Do not embed the raw permissions block directly in the client-side code.
 Because the widget configuration is visible on the client, use the following techniques:

 Step 3: Locate the Dataset ID